micklto/capstone/README.md

 ````
 When the Terraform scripts complete successfuly, you can check your EC2 Console to make sure you have three compute nodes running.
 ![Terraform Success](/img/TerraformSuccess.png "Terraform created nodes")

+Terraform creates an Ansible inventory file at ```ansible/inventory/hosts.cfg``` and varibles for the host ip\'s and CIDR at ```ansible/vars/default.yaml```.
 ### Ansible

 >Ansible provides Configuration as Code (CaC).
 Once the infrastructure is built by Terraform, Ansible is used to install and configure the system to run our application in Kubernetes.

 From the ```terraform``` directory, issue the command:
 ````bash